Workload Identity

 EOF

-To check whether all properties are injected properly by the webhook, use the kubectl describe command:
+To check whether all properties are injected properly, use the kubectl describe

 To verify that pod is able to get a token and access the resource, use the kubectl logs command: